vishnuvartthan/wrr-qos-scheduler/README.md

-# QoS Scheduler RTL for Shared Memory System Arbitration
+# QoS Scheduler RTL for Shared Resource Arbitration

 Synthesizable, parameterized SystemVerilog RTL for a 4 requester QoS scheduler with a 32-bit request datapath on a shared memory or interconnect path.
-The block is framed as an AXI-like front-end scheduler rather than a full protocol implementation: multiple request sources feed per-port FIFOs, arbitration is weighted round robin, and an aging mechanism forces forward progress when low-priority traffic waits too long.
+The block is framed as an AXI-like front-end scheduler rather than a full protocol implementation: multiple request sources feed per-requester FIFOs, arbitration is weighted round robin, and an aging mechanism forces forward progress when low-priority traffic waits too long.

 ## Running the project